backups-obsidian/backup-obsidian-2/100 study-notes/101 AWS SAA/STS & Identity Federation.md

 	- ![[attachments/Pasted image 20220418205329.png]]
 	- ![[attachments/Pasted image 20220418205355.png]]
 - For using this the **IDP** (Identity provider) must be **compatible with SAML**.

+> [!note]- If we want to to redirect the user to the management console then we need to use SAML assertion with SSO endpoint as shown in diagram 1.

 ### Custom Identity broker application
 - IDP **not compatible with SAML**.